 Basics Of Covered Calls

-A covered call is an option trading strategy that combines long shares of stock with a short call.
-For every 100 shares you own, you want to sell 1 call contract.
+A covered call is an options trading strategy that combines long shares of stock with a short call.
+For every 100 shares you own, you want to sell one call contract.

-Covered calls will typically be your introductory strategy into options.
-Covered calls are very easy to implement, and the risk is both, defined and minimized.
+Covered calls will typically be your first strategy into options.
+Covered calls are straightforward to implement, and the risk is both, defined and minimized.

-Besides being a good first step into options, covered calls offer a way to generate income on your long stock positions.
-Covered calls can be combined with dividend paying stocks to increase the amount of income from the position.
+Besides being an excellent first step into options, covered calls offer a way to generate income on your long stock positions.
+Covered calls can be combined with dividend-paying stocks to increase the amount of income from the position.
 You do not have to use your entire position.